1, 2, 3, 4 (Plain White T's song): Music video

-Directed by Mike Venezia, the video depicts vocalist Tom Higgenson in 18-degree weather around Chicago as he busks with acoustic guitar for passing couples — captions identify each couple, along with tidbits about how and when they met.
+Directed by Mike Venezia, the video depicts vocalist Tom Higgenson in 18-degree weather around Chicago on December 28, 2008, as he busks with acoustic guitar for passing couples — captions identify each couple, along with tidbits about how and when they met, or what they were up to that time.

 Due to its low budget viral nature and success, the making of the video was reported on by CNN News, Chicago Sun Times, WGN News and The Bonnie Hunt Show.
 Additionally, a feature was added online allowing viewers to personalize the video by incorporating their own pictures.